 - Encourage the school to participate in local youth politics

-In June, Brannel School became the first secondary school in Cornwall to achieve a PADL Award.
+In June 2017, Brannel School became one of the first secondary schools in Cornwall to achieve a PADL Award.
 Members from our School Council went to the Cornwall Council Chamber to make a short presentation about the work they’ve been doing over the past year and were presented with a Bronze PADL Award.
+This year the School Council will be working towards the Silver Award.

 PADL stands for Promoting Active Democracy Loudly and is a set of standards for primary and secondary school councils which guide and measure effective student voice, representation and leadership within schools.

 School Ambassadors are selected through an application process in the summer term of Year 10.
 The Ambassadors must have a past record of good school attendance and student participation.
-Student leaders undergo leadership training, support at key events, provide tours of the school and have school duties.
-The Head Boy and Head Girl are selected from the Ambassador team.
+Student leaders undergo leadership training, support at key events, provide tours of the school and have duties around the school during break and lunchtimes.
+The Head Boy and Head Girl, and their deputies, are selected from the Ambassador team.
+The Ambassadors represent the whole student body and are involved in the planning and organisation of key school activities such as the Year 11 Prom and JulyFest.

 School Sports Captains